stanislaw/notes_on_software_engineering/README.md

 This activity not only serves an informational purpose (increasing awareness) but also has learning, motivational, and even entertaining aspects.

+### Close the loops, acknowledge communication

+A "loop" refers to any situation where one action is followed by another that resolves the first action in some way.
+Often, these loops are explicitly called "feedback loops" because they are closed with feedback that resolves an outstanding action or state, such as marking it Done, OK, ACK, or something similar.

+Loops can exist in both developed systems and producing organizations.

+Examples of loops:

+- Answering an email from an existing email thread closes the loop created by that thread.
+- Closing a Pull Request finalizes its status, either as Done or Won't do.
+- Closing a work item ticket to Done.

+A task manager is an excellent tool for tracking work items that need to be completed and closed.
+For tracking non-trivial project development topics and trade-offs, a useful practice is to maintain an "Open Questions Log" – a table where each unresolved or unclosed item is tracked by its current status until it is resolved.

+Sometimes a loop may never be closed, or it may be closed with a significant delay.
+Both scenarios can lead to potential problems or even hazards, depending on the type of system being developed.

+Note that 'Won't-do' is also a valid way to close the loop.
+For example, closing a Jira ticket with "Won't do" or "Won't fix" positively acknowledges that this work will no longer linger in someone's backlog.

+Not closing loops is often bad practice.
+Some examples include:

+- Not answering an email can cause project delays or result in the implementation of a broken or inconsistent system, leading to incidents or accidents in the future.
+- A missed or forgotten chat message may mean important information is never delivered to a critical person.
+- A manager neglecting to follow up on an important topic raised by employees, leaving it unresolved in an inbox without due attention.

 ### Keep Everyone in the Loop

 Share regular updates with the people who rely on your work: your manager,